If you’re running a SaaS business or any other type of subscription-based company, chances are churn has caused you a few sleepless nights.

 A great example of getting value from your transactional emails is Square’s recently launched customer feedback tool for sellers.
 The feedback tool turns digital receipts into a customer feedback tool.
 If well executed, this has the potential to drive a ton of value for sellers by providing insight into customer happiness and determining what it would take to keep customers coming back for more.

 4. Talk to People!

 Entrance and exit surveys can be incredibly valuable, providing insight into why people came to you in the first place and pinpointing what caused them to cancel.

 Apps like Qualaroo and Intercom are great tools for conducting entrance surveys so you can capture why a lead converted into a customer.
-Knowing why somebody decided to give you their credit card number sets context for future engagement.
+Knowing why somebody decided to give you their credit card number sets the context for future engagement.
 If you know what they care about, you’ll know how to keep them interested.

-On the flip side, exit surveys can provide insight into why a customer is cancelling.
+On the flip side, exit surveys can provide insight into why a customer is canceling.
 This can be implemented within the cancellation flow or sent a few days later, but keep in mind that the responses may be different depending on when you ask the questions.

 While it might take some time to gather enough data to identify a trend (assuming your churn isn’t sky high), this can help surface the actionable steps needed to prevent more customers from cancelling.

 5. Rethink Your Onboarding Process